 The Fastest Way to Bring Your Ears Back to Normal

-Your ears will probably return to normal after a couple of days if air pressure is causing your blockage.
+Your ears will probably return to normal if air pressure is causing your blockage.
 You might have to wait for your immune system to start working if your blockage is caused by an ear infection (you may need an antibiotic to get faster relief).
 This could take up to a couple of weeks.
 Sinus infections sometimes stick around even longer.

 Bringing your ears back to normal as quickly as you can, then, will often involve some patience (though that may feel counterintuitive), and your expectations need to be, well, adjustable.